Timeline: The Palestinian Nakba (Catastrophe) & Establishment of Israeli Apartheid

 1) Prelude to Catastrophe (Late 1800s-1945)

 b.
-Zionist Plans for "Transfer" of Indigenous Palestinians
+Zionist Plans for "Transfer" of Palestinians

 c.
 World War I: The McMahon-Hussein Correspondence, the Sykes-Picot Agreement & the Balfour Declaration (1914-1918)